New Loan Manager – Basics

 There are a few points we should stress:

 - The New Loan Manager is not optional.
 For the time being, you can choose whether to use the New Loan Manager or the older loan manager, but this arrangement won't last forever.
-We plan to deprecate the old loan manager in June of 2022, so we advise training your employees to use the new tool sooner rather than later.
+We plan to gradually phase out and eventually deprecate the Classic Loan Manager, so we advise training your employees to use the new tool sooner rather than later.

 - The New Loan Manager is not an API change.
 These changes only affect the UI; the API will still use Elasticsearch and the same endpoints and payloads as before.